chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 You can also find my articles on [Google Scholar](https://scholar.google.com/citations?user=Ljcd9nMAAAAJ&hl=en&oi=sra) or [ResearchGate](https://www.researchgate.net/profile/Chinasa-Okolo-2).

 ## 2024
-Hongjin Lin, Naveena Karusala, **Chinasa T. Okolo**, Catherine D’Ignazio, and Krzysztof Gajos. " 'Come to us first': Centering Community Organizations in Artificial Intelligence for Social Good Partnerships."
-To appear in the _Proceedings of the ACM on Human-Computer Interaction (PACM)_, 2024.
+Hongjin Lin, Naveena Karusala, **Chinasa T. Okolo**, Catherine D’Ignazio, and Krzysztof Gajos. "[ 'Come to us first': Centering Community Organizations in Artificial Intelligence for Social Good Partnerships."](https://chinasatokolo.github.io/files/Okolo_CSCW_2024-AI4SG.pdf) To appear in the _Proceedings of the ACM on Human-Computer Interaction (PACM)_, 2024.

-**Chinasa T. Okolo** and Hongjin Lin.
-"Explainable AI in Practice: Practitioner Perspectives on AI for Social Good and User Engagement in the Global South."
-To appear in the _ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO)_, 2024.
+**Chinasa T. Okolo** and Hongjin Lin. ["Explainable AI in Practice: Practitioner Perspectives on AI for Social Good and User Engagement in the Global South."](https://chinasatokolo.github.io/files/Okolo_EAAMO_2024.pdf) To appear in the _ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO)_, 2024.

+**Chinasa T. Okolo**. ["Examining the capabilities and risks of advanced AI systems."](https://www.brookings.edu/articles/examining-advanced-ai-capabilities-and-risks/) _TechTank_.
+The Brookings Institution, 2024.

 **Chinasa T. Okolo**.
 "Operationalizing Comprehensive Data Governance in Africa."
 To appear in the _African Journal of Sustainable Development (AJSD) Special Issue: “Redefining African Futures: The State, Resilience, and Pathways to Progress._" Edited in partnership with the UN Office of the Special Advisor on Africa (OSAA) and the UN Sustainable Development Solutions Network (SDSN).
 2024.